 Unless you are off to colder climes, then thigh chafing is going to happen.
-Pack a glide stick in your handbag to take with you during the day or if you’re heading out sightseeing but really want to wear that cute dress, wear a pair of anti-chafing shorts like these from Big Bloomers or Snag Tights.
+Pack a glide stick in your handbag to take with you during the day or if you’re heading out sightseeing but really want to wear that cute dress, wear a pair of anti-chafing shorts like ones from Big Bloomers or Snag Tights.
 Bike or cycling shorts are also great for this.

 Invest in some good shoes